Thanksgiving is rapidly approaching. Now is the time to start planning your menu. Over the next week, I will share some of our family’s favorites.

 We love our cranberry sauce around here, especially on leftover turkey sandwiches the next day.
 The addition of orange peel and juice, and a hint of cinnamon gives this cranberry sauce a nice tang.
 The picture above is a Sugar Free version, made with stevia.
 The recipe below includes instructions for making it with full sugar or a sugar substitute.
 In the past I have had problems getting a proper gel with sugar substitutes, so I now add a little unflavored gelatin (Knox).
 I like it sprinkled with toasted finely chopped pecans, but the kids don’t like it as much this way, so I usually leave it plain.

-1 cup sugar or sugar substitute (Stevia, Splenda) **
+1 cup sugar or sugar substitute (Stevia, erythritol, Splenda) **

-1 tsp Knox gelatin (if using sugar substitute)
+1 tsp Knox gelatin (only if using sugar substitute)

 1 cinnamon stick

 1 tsp fresh grated orange peel

 2 cups fresh or frozen cranberries

 Place water in a medium saucepan.
 If using a sugar substitute, sprinkle gelatin over water and let stand 5 minutes.
 Heat to a boil.
 Stir in orange juice, sugar (or substitute), cinnamon stick and orange peel.
 Return to a boil; boil 5 minutes.
 Stir in cranberries, return to a boil.
 Boil 5 minutes or until cranberries pop.
 Remove from heat and remove cinnamon stick.
 Serve warm or cold with toasted pecans.

 **NOTE: Sugar substitutes vary a lot in sweetness, especially stevia.
 I use Sweet Leaf brand powdered stevia and usually use about 1/2 tsp.
 Start on the low side; taste cranberry sauce and add more to your taste, if necessary.
 You can also use part sugar/part sugar substitute.